ShinyTrinkets/twofold.ts/docs/readme.md

 All tags can be called in camelCase (eg: <emojiClock />), or separated by underline (eg: <emoji_clock />).

+You can customize the tag markers, so you can make them look like jinja2, nunjucks, etc. (eg: {emojiClock %}).

 The built-in tags are located in "/src/functions/" and are available automatically.
 To create extra tags, make a folder eg: "mkdir myFuncs" and create as many Javascript files as you want and expose the functions that you